-Mount Kazbek is perfectly visible from the town of Stepantsminda and from the Holy Trinity Church.
-This is a very impressive mountain standing high above everything else and creating an astonishing landscape.
-Together with the Gergeti Church, Mount Kazbek is a photographers’ wet dream…
+Mount Kazbek is perfectly visible from the town of Stepantsminda and the Holy Trinity Church.
+This is an imposing mountain standing high above everything else and creating an astonishing landscape.
+Together with the Gergeti Church, Mount Kazbek is a photographer’s wet dream…

 Though, even this isn’t a bad thing!
 Honestly, driving the Georgian Military road is fun!
-And the views of the Caucasus are unforgettable… These are the kind of things that make me love driving and doing road trips!
-I would do this road even if it didn’t have any of these attractions in it…
+And the views of the Caucasus are unforgettable… These are the kind of things that make me love driving and making road trips!
+I would drive this road even if it didn’t have any of these attractions in it…

 Sulfur waters near Jvari

 It looked very slippery though people were standing and playing on it without falling.
 It looked fun, we had to try and climb those rocks.
 And it was FUN!
-The covers the rocks but you keep the grip on it!
-Thus, one feels almost as walking on water!
-If for some weird reason, you don’t want to climb, it is also a great photo opportunity.
+They cover the rocks, but you keep a grip on it!
+Thus, one feels almost as if walking on water!
+If, for some weird reason, you don’t want to climb, it is also a great photo opportunity.